 What Can You Do to Help Minimise Breakage?

-First, when it comes to our post-lockdown colour appointments, Roach recommends minimising expectations.
+If you're returning to your hair salon for a colour appointment, Roach recommends minimising expectations.
 “The combination of colour and heat styling can be a shock to the hair system.
-For many, the past year was probably the longest they have been without colour in a long time.
+For many, the past year or so was probably the longest they have been without colour in a long time.
 I’m seeing many guests returning to the chair with big roots and even bigger expectations, which means putting the hair under pressure when trying to achieve those results in one process,” he warns.

 Hairstylist Mark Hill recommends reassessing your brushing technique.
 “Don’t be rough and don’t drag tangles through your hair.
 Doing so damages the outer layer that you want to keep smooth and tight.
 If you have a knot, gently brush the ends first and gradually work your way up,” he suggests.